-Contrarily to CO, as a stratospheric tracer, for the three StratoClim flights (Figure 5), O3 measured by the FOZAN instrument (red circles) is highly correlated to flight altitude (blue line).
-It is particularly clear with flight #5 where O3 is increasing stepwise such as the aircraft altitude until it reaches 1055 ppbv at 20.1 km.
-The CNTL simulation (black lines) is able to capture accurately those observed variations with a good agreement with the measured-O3 except in the troposphere below about 12 km where it is overestimating the low O3 concentrations, which are decreasing down to 0 ppbv.
-During flight #7, the O3 variations (80-600 ppbv) related to the altitude excursions of the aircraft are very well captured by the model but the modelled-O3 is high biased by 50 to 80 ppbv during this flight.
-It is noteworthy that O3 concentrations measured around Kathmandu (about 22500 s, 19.3 km) are one third lower during flight #7 than during flight #5.
+Contrarily to CO concentration as a stratospheric tracer, O_3 measured by the FOZAN instrument (red circles in Fig. 5) is highly correlated to flight altitude for the three StratoClim flights (blue line).
+It is particularly clear with flight #5 where O_3 is increasing stepwise with the aircraft altitude until it reaches 1055 ppbv at 20.1 km.
+The CNTL simulation (black lines) is able to capture accurately those observed variations with good agreement with the measured O_3 except in the troposphere below about 12 km where it overestimates the low O_3 concentrations, which are decreasing down to 0 ppbv.
+During flight #7, the O3 variations (80-600 ppbv) related to the altitude excursions of the aircraft are very well captured by the model, but the modelled O3 is highly biased by 50 to 80 ppbv during this flight.
+It is noteworthy that O3 concentrations measured around Kathmandu (about 22 500 s, 19.3 km) are one-third lower during flight #7 than during flight #5.
 This is probably linked to the transport of relatively fresh BL air masses from the Tibetan Plateau (Bucci et al., 2020).
-Observed-CO concentrations corroborate this hypothesis with lower CO during flight #5 (Fig. 4a) than during flight #7 (Fig. 4c) around Kathmandu.
-During flight #8 (Fig. 5c), near constant O3 concentrations are measured at the near constant flight altitudes, i.e. ~120 ppbv at 18 km and ~400 ppbv at 19 km.
-Correlatively, O3 from the CNTL simulation ranges from 170 to 400 ppbv overestimating the concentrations by ~100 ppbv during 38000-40000 s when the aircraft is flying at 18 km over southern foothill of Kathmandu (~200 ppbv instead of ~100 ppbv).
+Observed CO concentrations corroborate this hypothesis with lower CO concentration during flight #5 (Fig. 4a) than during flight #7 (Fig. 4c) around Kathmandu.
+During flight #8 (Fig. 5c), near constant O3 concentrations are measured at the near constant flight altitudes, i.e. $\sim 120 \,\mathrm{ppbv}$ at 18 km and ~ 400 ppbv at 19 km.
+Correlatively, O3 from the CNTL simulation ranges from 170 to 400 ppbv, overestimating the concentrations by ~ 100 ppbv during $38\,000$ - $40\,000$ s when the aircraft is flying at 18 km over the southern foothills of Kathmandu (~ 200 ppbv instead of ~ 100 ppbv).

-During the StratoClim period, we benefit from two commercial flights from the IAGOS program across the south-western part of the AMA (Fig. 6) at the near constant altitude of ~11.5 km at bottom of the AMA.
-Both measurements and CNTL simulation display clear and coincident CO enhancements within the AMA range.
-At the north-western edge of the AMA (30°N, 60°E; red arrows), the aircraft penetrates the tropical air masses from the extratropical UTLS and CO rapidly increases from 80 to 110 ppb.
-At the south-western edge of the AMA (~15°N, 75°E; black arrows) CO gradually decreases from AMA high concentrations to lower tropical UT concentrations.
-The model correctly captures both rapid extratropical UTLS to AMA and slow AMA to tropical UT transitions along the flight tracks at the bottom of the AMA (~11.5 km).
+During the StratoClim period, we benefit from two commercial flights from the IAGOS programme across the southwestern part of the AMA (Fig. 6) at the near constant altitude of ~ 11.5 km.
+Both measurements and the CNTL simulation display clear and coincident CO concentration enhancements within the AMA range.
+At the northwestern edge of the AMA (30° N, 60° E; red arrows), the aircraft penetrates the tropical air masses from the extratropical UTLS and CO concentration rapidly increases from 80 to 110 ppb.
+At the southwestern edge of the AMA ($\sim 15^\circ$ N, 75° E; black arrows) CO concentration gradually decreases from AMA high concentrations to lower tropical UT concentrations.
+The model correctly captures both rapid extratropical UTLS to AMA and slow AMA to tropical UT transitions along the flight tracks at the bottom of the AMA ($\sim 11.5\,\mathrm{km}$).
 The model overestimates the CO concentrations by 5 to 20 ppb within the AMA range.